sparna-git/legislation-schema.org-howto/README.md

 ### Legal analysis links

-[`schema:Legislation`](http://schema.org/Legislation) specifies a certain number of links between Legislation entities that pertain to _legal analysis_, that is to the analysis of the actual content of the legal act and how it relates to other acts.
+[`schema:Legislation`](http://schema.org/Legislation) specifies a certain number of links between Legislation entities that pertain to _legal analysis_, that is to the analysis of the actual content of the legal act (vs. identification properties) and how it relates to other acts.
 These links are (click to get the definition on schema.org website):

 - [`schema:legislationChanges`](http://schema.org/legislationChanges) and its subproperties
   - [`schema:legislationAmends`](http://schema.org/legislationAmends)